bateman/python_pyenv_poetry_template/README.md

- docker/run            Run the Docker container docker/all            Build and run the Docker container docker/stop           Stop the Docker container docker/clean          Clean the Docker container docker/remove         Clean the Docker container and remove the image Tag tag/patch             Tag a new patch version release tag/minor             Tag a new minor version release
+ docker/run            Run the Docker container docker/all            Build and run the Docker container docker/stop           Stop the Docker container docker/remove         Remove the Docker image, container, and volumes Tag tag/patch             Tag a new patch version release tag/minor             Tag a new minor version release